- Academics & Programs

 Library and Information Science Programs

 Dual Degree Programs

 Our dual degree programs enable students to complement their master’s degree in library and information science with a second master’s degree in another area of study, ultimately broadening their knowledge base and making themselves more marketable to employers.

 Our certificate programs offer an ideal solution for library leaders who have already earned their advanced degree—or are in the process of earning it—and would like to add a specialization to enhance their knowledge and position themselves for career advancement.

-Seniors at Dominican University, with the consent of their academic dean and the dean of the GSLIS, may be admitted to take up to six semester hours of courses in the GSLIS.
+Students with senior standing at Dominican University, with the consent of their academic advisor and the dean of GSLIS, may be admitted to take up to six semester hours of courses in GSLIS.